St Peter's Church Village Clock Appeal

 Whilst asset rich, the Church of England has to maintain some 16,000 churches across the country, including 43 cathedrals.
 The majority of these are listed buildings and their upkeep is maintained mostly by donations from the congregation (approximately 45% of Grade One listed buildings in England are churches)!
 As congregations decline across the nation it is becoming harder to keep these historic structures in good repair.
 Many of us, although not churchgoers, enjoy and value having such a special building at the heart of our community for weddings, baptisms and funerals, or perhaps simply as a place of peace and reflection to rest in whilst out on a long walk.

-The Friends of St. Peter's was formed for just this reason - to keep this landmark building at the heart of Langford Budville, open and welcoming to all.
-Recently we have supported the funding of the restoration of the historic church organ, and we are currently hoping to raise enough money to return the famous golden cockerel to the top of the tower, and to repair the original Victorian clock.
-The clock, built in 1881 at Gillet & Brand's Steam Clock Factory in Croydon, London, ticked last around 7 years ago after years of care by a few parishioners.
+Recognising the church as a cultural treasure at the centre of our community, friends of St Peter's have been working together to keep this landmark building open and welcoming to all.
+Recently we have supported the funding of the restoration of the historic church organ, and we are currently hoping to raise enough money to return the famous golden cockerel to the top of the tower as well as repairing the original Victorian clock.
+The clock, built in 1881 at Gillet & Brand's Steam Clock Factory in Croydon, London, ticked last in 2020, after years of care by a few parishioners.
 Its quarter hourly dongs are a greatly missed aspect of village life and something that many locals used to set their tea breaks by!
+There's more information here.

 Our church organ needed more than TLC!
 It needed a once in a century restoration to avoid collapse...